wazuh/wazuh-documentation/source/amazon/services/supported-services/ecr-image-scanning.rst

 AWS configuration
 -----------------

-AWS provides a `template <https://github.com/aws-samples/ecr-image-scan-findings-logger/blob/main/Template-ECR-SFL.yml>`_ for creating a Stack in CloudFormation that loads the image scan findings from Amazon ECR in CloudWatch using an AWS Lambda function.
+AWS provides a `template <https://github.com/aws-samples/ecr-image-scan-findings-logger/blob/main/Template-ECR-SFL.yml>`_ for creating a stack in CloudFormation that loads the image scan findings from Amazon ECR in CloudWatch using an AWS Lambda function.

 How to create the CloudFormation Stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Download the ECR Image Scan findings logger `template <https://github.com/aws-samples/ecr-image-scan-findings-logger/blob/main/Template-ECR-SFL.yml>`_ from the official `aws-samples <https://github.com/aws-samples/>`_ GitHub repository.

-2. Access `CloudFormation <https://console.aws.amazon.com/cloudformation/home>`_ and click on "Create stack"
+2. Access `CloudFormation <https://console.aws.amazon.com/cloudformation/home>`_ and click on **Create stack**.

-3. Create a new Stack using the template from step 1
+3. Create a new stack using the template from step 1.

 .. thumbnail:: ../../../images/aws/aws_create_stack.png
     :title: Create new stack